simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Several issues regarding the use of the back-button were fixed (#1720)
 * Many fixes in documentation
+* Fixed config/authsources.php.dist so you can just rename it for new deployments to get you started (#1771)

 ## Version 2.0.0